acpapa93/bendrbot/README.md

-GroupMe Bot.
+GroupMe Bot that pulls cells from Google Sheets and posts to a GroupMe Group.
 Tweaking the bot from https://github.com/groupme/bot-tutorial-nodejs.